 This is one of my favorite camping breakfast ideas.
 Scrambling isn’t a super common way of preparing tofu, but it actually works really well if you choose a very firm variety.
-Cook the tofu with bell peppers, onions, and garlic.
+First, drain the tofu with or without the press.
+Then, cook the tofu with bell peppers, onions, and garlic.
 Wrap these yummies inside the flour tortilla, wrap THAT in foil and heat on the grill.

 Traditional grits contain plenty of animal products.
 But vegan grits are easy to cook in a pot over a fire.
 Skip the butter and cheese.
 Add some diced potatoes, peppers, and onions for extra flavor.

 This is a super easy vegan camping meal to make since all you need to make quinoa is boiling water and some salt.
 Stir fry your choice of veggies in vegan cooking oil and mix together.

 Oatmeal is a camping trip staple, purely because of how easy it is to buy, store, and prepare.
 If you’re on a hiking trip where your food options are limited, oatmeal is going to play a big role.
 It’s also a fantastic source of all-day energy .